ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The following parameters will be met while uploading the documents:
    * System lists various document categories as configured by admin
    * For each document category, system enables selection of the list of valid documents
-   * The system validates if the document if of allowed document format (PDF, PNG, GIF etc)
+   * The system validates if the document is in permissible file format (PDF, PNG, GIF, etc.)
    * The system does not allow registration officer to upload more than one document per category
    * The system performs size check after document upload and revert the registration officer to upload again if the document size is more than 1 MB (document size is configurable)
    * The system displays the name of the document adjacent to the Document Category for which the document is uploaded